 2. Dye Beer Green

 Use food coloring, not some weird chemical reaction.
 If you drink enough green beer, it could cause your urine to turn green.
-I imagine you might see even see leprechauns, though that would be from the alcohol, not the coloring.
+I imagine you might see even see leprechauns, though that would be from the alcohol

 Use chemistry to make your very own pot of gold by changing the color of pennies from copper to silver and finally to gold!
 Some say leprechaun gold vanishes before you can spend it.
 You can't spend this gold either, but that doesn't make the project any less fun.